vtwireless/SAS/README.md

 3. Activate the environment and install required packages:
    * Activate environment: `source lib/bin/activate`.
    * Install packages: `pip install -r requirements.txt`.
+4. Follow the **steps.txt** file for HTTPS SSL Certificate Generation and Installation
+NOTE: We can comment on the **ssl_context part** for the setup to run locally.

+## SQLITE DB Environment Setup

+1. Install **SQlite** to set up the database locally.
+2. You can execute **seed_rendered.py in tests dir** to get some seed data into our database.

 ## FrontEnd Dev Environment Setup
 1. Install nodejs and npm.